910.4 ITS Achitecture

 Roadside Subsystems.
 Intelligent infrastructure distributed along the transportation network which perform surveillance, information provision and plan execution control functions and whose operation is governed by center subsystems.
 Direct interface to vehicle subsystems exist.2 An example of a roadside subsystem could be a variable message sign on the interstate.

 Vehicle Subsystems cover ITS related elements on vehicle platforms.
 Vehicle subsystems include general driver information and safety systems applicable to all vehicle types.
-Four fleet vehicle subsystems (Transit, Emergency, Commercial Vehicles and the newly added Maintenance and Construction) add ITS capabilities unique to these special vehicle types.3 Examples of vehicle subsystems include automatic vehicle location systems on transit vehicles or the motorist assist vehicles.
+Four fleet vehicle subsystems (Transit, Emergency, Commercial Vehicles and the newly added Maintenance and Construction) add ITS capabilities unique to these special vehicle types.3 Examples of vehicle subsystems include automatic vehicle location systems on transit vehicles or the Emergency Response vehicles.

 Traveler Subsystems are equipment used by travelers to access ITS services pre-trip and en route.
 This includes elements that are owned and operated by the traveler as well as elements that are owned by transportation and information providers.4 An example of a traveler subsystem could be an information kiosk at an airport.